S. Dhanabalan

 Dhanabalan was a prominent political leader in Singapore during the 1980s, where he served as Minister for Foreign Affairs between 1980 and 1988, Minister for National Development between 1987 and 1992, and Minister for Trade and Industry between 1992 and 1993 under Prime Ministers Lee Kuan Yew and Goh Chok Tong.

 He had also served as Leader of the House between 1985 and 1987.

 Early life

-Dhanabalan was born in 1937 to Arumugam Suppiah, a clerk at a naval base and Gunaretnam Suppiah.
+Dhanabalan was born in 1937 to Suppiah Arumugam, a clerk at a naval base and Gunaretnam Suppiah.
 He was the third child and the eldest son in a family of three girls and three boys.

-Born in a Singaporean Indian family of Tamil descent, he was however raised as a Hindu.
+Born in a Singaporean Indian family of Tamil descent, he was raised as a Hindu.
 Later in his life, he became a devout Christian (Brethren).

 Education

 He attended Victoria School before graduating from the University of Malaya with a Bachelor of Arts with second class honours degree in economics.